Kyoto: Conference

 7835 Kyoto Conference 1824x1026

-Conference is a programme of creative and participatory events reflecting the messiness of agreement, negotiation and hope that collided at COP3 in Kyoto - when in a moment of miraculous unanimity the world stood together.
+Conference was a programme of creative and participatory events reflecting the messiness of agreement, negotiation and hope that collided at COP3 in Kyoto - when in a moment of miraculous unanimity the world stood together.

 Friday 5 July